Learning to Estimate Without Bias: BCE for Averaging

-Comparing with (\ref{scalar linear estimator}) it is easy to see that ridge and BCE have opposite effects.
-Ridge increases the denominator whereas BCE increases it.
-The estimators are identical, i.e., $a_{Ridge}(\lambda_{Ridge})=a_{LBCE}(\lambda_{LBCE})$, if

-In high SNR, we already showed that BCE is beneficial and to get this effect one must resort to a {\textbf{negative}} ridge regularization which is highly unstable.
-Interestingly, this is reminiscent of known results in linear models with uncertainty where Total Least Squares (TLS) coincides with a negative ridge regularization \cite{wiesel2008linear}.

-\subsection{BCE for Averaging}
+\section{BCE for Averaging}

-In this subsection, we consider a different motivation to BCE where unbiasedness is a goal on its own.
+The main motivation for BCE is approximating the MVUE using deep neural networks.
+In this section, we consider a different motivation to BCE where unbiasedness is a goal on its own.
 Specifically, BCEs are advantageous in scenarios where multiple estimators are combined together for improved performance.
 Typical examples include sensor networks where each sensor provides a local estimate of the unknown, or computer vision applications where the same network is applied on different crops of a given image to improve accuracy \cite{krizhevsky2012imagenet, szegedy2015going}.

 The underlying assumption in BCE for averaging is that we have access, both in training and in test times, to multiple $\x_{ij}$ associate with the same $\y_i$.
 This assumption holds in learning with synthetic data (e.g., Algorithm 1), or real world data with multiple views or augmentations.
 In any case, the data structure allows us to learn a single network $\hat{\y} (\cdot)$ which will be applied to each of them and then output their average as summarized in Algorithm 2.
 The following theorem then proves that BCE results in asymptotic consistency.